Frequently Asked Questions

 How does BCPSLS affect me as a healthcare worker?

-It takes about 5 minutes to report a safety event, hazard or near miss in BCPSLS.
+It takes 5-10 minutes to report a safety incident, hazard or near miss in BCPSLS.
 Your manager or supervisor may be notified automatically by email when you report an event so any necessary follow-up work can begin immediately.
 Your manager or supervisor uses the information available in BCPSLS to analyze and trend the types of events that are reported and then makes any necessary changes to improve quality of care and patient safety.
 You should expect to hear about some of these findings in safety-focused meetings in your area.

-After I report a safety event in BCPSLS what kind of follow-up is done?
+After I report a safety event in BCPSLS, what kind of follow-up is done?

 How are my BCPSLS reports used?